ackselz/gift-distribution-system/README.md

 </details>

+## Redemption data

+Redemption data is stored in `src/data/redemptions.csv`.
+Additional redemptions are reflected live in the file.

-### Running unit tests:
+## Running unit tests

-The tests uses the short version of the provided mapping file `staff-id-to-team-mapping.csv`.
+The tests use the short version of the provided mapping file `staff-id-to-team-mapping.csv`.

 ```bash
 pnpm test